maiaacademy/imersao-azureexpert-online-t03/README.md

 ## Project #01 - Hub-spoke Archicture (60 minutes)

-Implement a Hub-spoke topology
+Implement a Hub-spoke Network topology

    ![Screenshot of the Hub-spoke](/AllFiles/Images/Hub-Spoke.png)

 **Important Notes**
 - Three Virtual Networks;
 - Virtual machines on the Spoke2 network running Ubuntu server;
-- VNET Peering connection Hub to spoke and vice verse
+- VNET Peering connection Hub to Spokes and vice verse;
-- VNET Peering connections to allow forwarded;
+- OPTIONAL: Azure VPN Gateway on the Hub network;
 - Azure Firewall on the Hub network;
-- Azure Bastion on the Hub network;
+- OPTIONAL: Azure Bastion on the Hub network;
 - Custom Route tables to address prefix "Address space Spoke 1 and Spoke 2" and next hop type to virtual applicance **IP Azure Firewall**;
 - Network rule Azure Firewall all traffic.